Secured Debts in Bankruptcy

 A consensual lien (aka voluntary lien) is one that you consented to by agreement or contract.
 If you miss payments, the creditor has the right to take possession of the collateral and sell it.

 Purchase-money security interests secure loans where the money is used to purchase the security interest.
 Mortgages and auto loans are the most common examples of this type of secured loan.
-If you default on the payments, the lender has the right to take possession of the property and sell it.
+If you default on the payments, the lender has the right to repossess the property and sell it.
 These liens usually cannot be eliminated by bankruptcy.

 Nonpurchase-money security interests are loans that are secured by an item that the borrower already owns.
-If the borrower keeps the item while it serves as collateral, then this is called a nonpossessory loan.
+If the borrower keeps the item while it serves as collateral, then this is called a nonpossessory loan, because the lender does not possess the collateral.
 Liens on nonpossessory loans can be eliminated.

 A possessory loan is obtained by giving the collateral to the lender in exchange for the loan.
 Pawnshops are a common example of this type of lender.
 The liens in possessory loans cannot be eliminated in bankruptcy.